Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Limitations and Call for Expanded Research

 \subsection{Traditional vs. Simplified Chinese Not Differentiated}

-Our Chinese prompts were presented exclusively in Traditional Chinese (Traditional Chinese), the standard script used in Taiwan.
-We did not test Simplified Chinese (Simplified Chinese), the script used in the PRC.
+Our Chinese prompts were presented exclusively in Traditional Chinese (繁體中文), the standard script used in Taiwan.
+We did not test Simplified Chinese (简体中文), the script used in the PRC.
 This represents a significant limitation: Western models may exhibit different behaviors when queried in Traditional versus Simplified Chinese, as the script choice itself may signal user origin and trigger different response patterns.

 We hypothesize that Simplified Chinese queries might elicit more PRC-aligned responses even from Western models, as the training data association between Simplified script and PRC-perspective content is likely stronger than for Traditional script.
 Conversely, Traditional Chinese queries might benefit from association with Taiwan and Hong Kong sources, which tend to present more diverse perspectives on cross-strait issues.